derekvance21/clj-bball/NOTES.md

 ## Todo

-- [ ] Fix bug where, after setting a rebound on a missed ft, made free throws is set to = attempted free throws, and thus no rebound should be possible.
-Maybe using a rebound interceptor, or something
 - [ ] Fix bug where you can add empty action by only selecting player.
 Would be nice to use a proper reagent form, using custom validators like the ol' Angular ReactiveForm has
 - [ ] Save new db to local/session storage on add action
 - [ ] Start new game